 If you are considering not declaring a medical condition because it may cost you extra on your premium, you are wasting your time by taking out any travel insurance at all.
 If you get sick and it has anything to do with an illness you failed to declare, you will have to pay all your medical bills on your own.
 You will also be surprised by the number of pre-existing medical conditions we cover without additional fees, for a slightly increased premium.
 Our online screening process is non-invasive and won't take you more than five minutes.

 Most people leave booking their travel insurance policy until the last minute.
 But if you book your insurance after an airline strike is announced, adverse weather disrupts flights, your holiday provider goes bust, any strike, political riot, natural disaster or a no-travel warning is issued for a particular destination, you will not be covered by most policies purchased after the announcement was made public.
-If it's dangerous, unstable or unsafe for you to travel there, you can hopefully understand why insurers will be less than thrilled about covering you.
+If it's dangerous, unstable or unsafe for you to travel there, insurers may be less than thrilled about covering you.
+Read our tips on when to book travel insurance.

-Baggage is often not covered by standard travel insurance policies.
+Baggage sometimes isn't covered by standard travel insurance policies.
 Not only can your bags go astray, airlines can be notoriously rough with your personal belongings and not overly generous when it comes to reimbursing you for damages caused.
 If you do have bags to check-in, we recommend making sure that you choose a policy that covers your bags and belongings.

 However, if you are travelling with hand luggage only, you can save 10% on the cost of your Single Trip travel insurance premium.